firasAltayeb/mini-flutter-projects/README.md

 # Mini_flutter_projects

-A number of miscellaneous projects that are not polished/ready enough for the Apple/Google app stores.
+A number of miscellaneous projects that can be improved before releaseing to Apple/Google app stores.

 ## Quiz App